Once a Cheater, Always a Cheater? Five Signs to Help You Know

 5. Your partner enters psychotherapy or counseling either individually or with you to understand his/her own dynamics and to make your relationship better and more intimate.

 And just how do you know if the cheating is going on again?
-Here are some common signs:

 • he/she’s working late a lot